What Are the Rules to Using Color in Stage Lighting?

 The truth is, you need to light people the way that expresses the message of the church’s leadership, and sometimes, it’s okay to get a little artistic.

-Theory – Colour and Emotion
+Theory – Color and Emotion

 At this point, we’ve all heard that you light fast songs with red, and slow songs with blue.
 But what if you light a slow song with red, or a fast song with blue?